Devonport, a coastal shipping port in north west Tasmania, offered up a surprise or two.

 Latrobe: The House of Anvers

-About 10 minutes from Devonport along the Bass Highway we discovered the small township of Latrobe, home to the House of Anvers.
+About 10 minutes from Devonport along the Bass Highway I discovered the small township of Latrobe, home to the House of Anvers.
 Housed in a Californian bungalow with lovely garden surrounds, the boutique Belgian chocolate factory had an adjoining cafe.
 My visit happened to coincide with Mothers Day, and the place was packed.
 Next time I’ll make it a week-day so the factory is operational.
 The static displays were fascinating, and I can definitely recommend the product.
 Yes I did taste, but all in the name of research, of course!

 Devonport Lighthouse and Mersey Bluff